itsFro/BRC/README.md

 # Better Remote Control for Bondage Club

+NOTE: This code is out of date and probably no longer works

 BRC is a script for Bondage Club that improves the UI for controlling toys in game.

 ## Installation